 In the computer system, there are several different parts which are connected to the system.
-These parts can be directly plugged in the computer system computer motherboard or there can be a requirement of some cable to connect computer parts to the system.
+These parts can be directly plugged into the computer system computer motherboard, or there can be a requirement of some cable to connect computer parts to the system.
 These parts can be digital cameras, hard drives, mice or other devices.
-In the market there are different types of cables are available like HDMI cable, VGA cable, DVI cable, Ethernet cable, PS/2 cable, 3.5 mm audio cable, USB cable and computer power cord cable.
+There are different types of cables in the market, like HDMI cable, VGA cable, DVI cable, Ethernet cable, PS/2 cable, 3.5 mm audio cable, USB cable, and computer power cord cable.

 Types of Computer Cables

 Here is the list of Types of Computer Cables

 HDMI (High definition Media Interface) is a type of computer cable used to transmit high definition video and audio signals.
 Using the HDMI cables, the audio and video signal can be easily transmitted without compromising the quality of images and can send crystal clear images using this cable.
 The HDMI cables are used to connect cable boxes, TVs, DVD players, media streamers and other electronic devices.
 All types of Av devices can be connected to one standard cable, which is an HDMI cable.
 Also, one HDMI cable is capable of transmitting both audio and video signals at the same time.

 VGA (Video Graphics Ray) cable is another type of computer cable which is used for sending video signals and is used to link the monitor and the CPU of a computer.
 The VGA cable can also be used in HD televisions.
 All the information displayed on the monitor is coming from the VGA cable.
 There is a total of 15 pins in the plugin the cable, which have three rows containing 5 pins each.
 And the cable is easily fitted in the monitor and the other end is fixed in the CPU of a computer system.

 3. DVI cable